Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `bool` - Is true if any of the controller buttons are currently being pressed.
+   * `bool` - Returns `true` if any of the controller buttons are currently being pressed.

 The AnyButtonPressed method returns true if any of the controller buttons are being pressed and this can be useful to determine if an action can be taken whilst the user is using the controller.